syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/chartannotation.md

 ![](chartannotation_images/image14.png)

-## Adding Text in Shape Annotation
+## Adding text in shape annotation

-For all the shape annotations, the text can be displayed by using [`Text`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ShapeAnnotation~Text.html) property.
+For all the shape annotations, the text can be displayed by using the [`Text`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ShapeAnnotation~Text.html) property.

-### Customizing Text in Shape Annotation
+### Customizing text in shape annotation

-The `Text` in Shape Annotation also can be customized by using [`LabelStyle`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ShapeAnnotation~LabelStyle.html) property.
-Following properties are used to customize the text:
+The `Text` in shape annotation also can be customized by using the [`LabelStyle`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ShapeAnnotation~LabelStyle.html) property.
+The following properties are used to customize the text:

 * [`TextColor`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartLabelStyle~TextColor.html) – Used to change the color of the text.
-* [`BackgroundColor`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartLabelStyle~BackgroundColor.html) – Used to change the text background color.
+* [`BackgroundColor`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartLabelStyle~BackgroundColor.html) – Used to change the background color of the text.
 * [`StrokeColor`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartLabelStyle~StrokeColor.html) – Used to change the border color.
 * [`StrokeWidth`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartLabelStyle~StrokeWidth.html) – Used to change the width of the border.
 * [`TextSize`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartLabelStyle~TextSize.html) – Used to change the text size.